Credit:

 In short, the point of a soundbar is to either replace a home theater speaker system with a less obtrusive device or, more often, to replace your TV's terrible built-in speakers with something that actually sounds good.
 Because speaker (or driver) clarity depends so much on the vibration of moving parts within a confined space, modern super-thin LED and OLED TVs generally don't have very good sound.
 You might think your TV sounds fine, but when you hear your favorite movies, TV shows, or music through a good soundbar, your opinion will change.

 Soundbars aren't your only option for improving your living room/home theater audio, but they're by far the most affordable and convenient.
-If you live in an apartment or smaller space, or simply don't want to shell out the considerable funds it requires to install a surround system or mounted speakers in your home, a soundbar is a way to greatly improve your TV audio experience.
+If you live in an apartment or smaller space, or if you don't want to spend the considerable funds required to install a surround system or mounted speakers in your home, consider other options.
+In that case, a soundbar is a great way to improve your TV audio experience.

 HDMI ARC or HDMI eARC are the preferred soundbar connection options, not only because these connections allow for newer TVs (around 2017 and later) to pass advanced audio formats like Dolby Atmos, but also because they usually allow you to control the soundbar's power and volume with your TV remote—without the need to program said remote.
 (To do this, you may need to turn on HDMI CEC in your TV's settings.)